 You can take bikes on the train for 6 Euros a bike for a day pass.
 The trains seem to have set aside some places for bikes, mostly 3-4 max in one place at the entrance of the train car.
 You can also take the bike on the subways, but not on buses.
 Most stations are reasonably equipped with either bike troughs or an elevator.
 Oddly, the elevators we used were either somewhat gross (was that a puddle of pee?) and just ten cm too short for a convenience ride up (or down).
 The station in Haarlem (built in 1906-1908 in Art Nouveau Style) had wooden bike troughs; in Breda station the troughs were made of some granite that looked like marble, nicely integrated in the design of the brand new station.

 OV Fiets You can also choose for the blue and yellow OV Fiets, a bike share system run by the Dutch railways.
-A subscription cost 10 euros a year.
 Renting a bike (one gear only) can be done with that same OV Pass, even with an anonymous pass.
-The cost per rental (24 hours valid) is only 3.15 Euros, which is really nothing.
+The cost per rental (24 hours valid) is only 3.85 Euros (2019 pricing), which is really nothing.
 There are about 300 locations to rent an OV Fiets, but you need a personalised transit pass (Which as we learned, you can only have when you have a Dutch bank account, which you can only have when you have some kind of Dutch income).
 Read more here: https://www.ns.nl/en/customer-service/ov-fiets/how-the-ov-fiets-works.html

 Bikes are added and refurbished all the time and are now available at 250 locations.
 It is mostly designed for that famous last mile, from the train station to your office for example.
 Note: train stations conveniently stop in city centres.
 Nothing stops you though to take the bikes for a day to go for a ride through or even outside town.